ucsffrancislab/ucsffrancislab.github.io/docs/AlphaFold.md

 #	Test
 #
 #	docker run -ti alphafold233
-#	/bin/bash: /opt/conda/lib/libtinfo.so.6: no version information available (required by /bin/bash)
 #	FATAL Flags parsing error:
 #	  flag --fasta_paths=None: Flag --fasta_paths must have a value other than None.
 #	  flag --output_dir=None: Flag --output_dir must have a value other than None.